FRC2539/java-training/projects/7 - subsystems (personal project).md

 ### Swerve Drive Subsystem

+**Currently, I advise against starting with the Swerve Drive Subsystem, unless you have a strong desire to do so.
+It will take much longer than any other subsystem, and it isn't necessary to have this level of skill before programming the actual robot.**

 To begin, the Swerve Drive Subsystem is definitely the hardest and most complex subsystem to implement.

 It involves not only being able to correctly control a complex system like a swerve drivetrain, but a fully featured swerve drive can also follow PathPlanner/PathWeaver/WPILIB trajectories.